 - If your website has a scrolling hero banner, keep the banner to a maximum of 3 images

 - Ensure you are using auto playing video only when it’s strictly necessary as video uses a huge amount of bandwidth and processing power (which both need energy!).
 Consider changing to ‘on demand’ by adding a play / pause button

 - Remove any out of date, unnecessary and largely duplicated pages – regularly spring cleaning pages that you’re not using anymore not only improves your carbon footprint, but ensures your website is optimised for search and will help your site visitors find the content they want

 - Assess your SEO and content – 68% of users initiate their journey through search engines.
 Ensuring your audience lands on the right page reduces your website’s carbon footprint considerably

 The bigger picture

-You can help by raising awareness across the relevant departments, take some of the baseline measurements we’ve discussed in this blog and begin your journey to becoming more carbon neutral!
+So now you’ve learned the ins and outs of sustainability and the digital dilemma, what can you do next to help with the issue?
+You can help by raising awareness across the relevant departments, take some of the baseline measurements we’ve discussed in this blog and begin your journey to becoming more carbon neutral.